Databricks Phone Screen Interview: What It Tests and How to Pass

 The Difficulty Is Not "LeetCode Medium"

-The common thread: there is an obvious brute force, and the interviewer wants you to reach it quickly and then push past it.
-This is not random.
-Databricks builds distributed data processing infrastructure on top of Apache Spark.
-Graph problems and data-intensive algorithms are not accidental choices.
+Other confirmed topics: House Robber-family DP, bottleneck problems on connected graphs, and custom data structure implementations.
+The common thread is that the brute force is obvious and the interviewer wants you to push past it.
+Databricks builds distributed data infrastructure on top of Apache Spark.
+Graph and data-intensive problems are not accidental choices.

 What the Interviewer Is Actually Scoring